 EE 422C

 Assignment 1

 Arrays and Sorting

+Due Tuesday 1/30/2018 at 10:00pm

+75 points

 For this project, you will write a few functions that create and manipulate sorted arrays of integers.
 This is an individual assignment.

-You will not be provided with a “test program”, only a written specification.
+You will be provided with a “test program” with a couple of simple test cases.
 Part of this assignment is to reasonably interpret/understand the specification, as well as designing and validating a solution.

 For this particular assignment, you may post ideas about testing to Piazza, in as much detail as you wish.
 Do not post test case code, and do not post solution code (except a line, perhaps, to ask about syntax, for example).
 Your test case ideas should not hint at the solution algorithm.